ikskuh/LoLa/documentation/standard-library.md

 Returns `true` if the `object` has a function called `name`, `false` otherwise.

-### `Serialize(value, [allowObjects]): string`
+### `Serialize(value): string`
 Serializes any `value` into a binary representation.
 This representation can later be loaded by via `Deserialize` and return the exact same value again.

-By default, `Serialize` does not allow serializing object references, but when `allowObjects` is given and is `true`, the serialization will allow serialization of object references, which is implementation defined.
-Serialized values might not be possible to be deserialized by a later call to `Deserialize`, even in the same script host.
+Note that objects are stored as opaque handles and are not transferrable between different systems.

 ### `Deserialize(string): any`
 Deserializes a previously serialized value.
 If the deserialization fails, a panic will occurr.